markivhgins/PatternBruteForce/README.md

 .

 Prerequisites
 You must have Python installed on your system.
-Install the required library via pip:
+Install the required library via pip: pip pip install pyautogui

-Bash

-pip pip install pyautogui
 Step 1: Run the Coordinate Finder
 Before running the main script, you must define the location of the pattern lock elements on your screen.